* * * * * * * * * * * * * * * * * * * * * * * *

-I drop the curtain, and reflexively retrieve the pipe and torch from the bedside drawer and take another deep hit.
-I replace it, and quickly move to the window on the north side of the house, yanking it open, no longer cautious about being seen, knowing I’ve already been located, knowing they are already on to the scent and are closing ranks around the small house.
-As expected, one regiment stands flanking the carport roof directly in front of the house.
+I have not seem them yet, but I know they’re out there.
+I can feel them.
+I quickly retrieve the meth pipe and butane torch from the bedside table drawer and take another deep hit.
+I exhale a voluminous cloud, place the paraphernalia back in the drawer, and quickly move to the other window on the north side of the bedroom.
+I yank the yellow curtains open, no longer cautious about being seen, knowing I’ve already been located, knowing they are already on to the scent and are closing ranks around the small house.
+As expected, a regiment of the Tree People stands flanking the carport roof directly in front of the house.
 This time, they have cleverly intertwined themselves in the branches of the huge cypress trees that line the driveway, their bodies contorted as they seek to disguise themselves within the twisting branches.
 I meet the menacing gaze of one of them for a brief moment, drop the curtain and begin pacing the room, beginning to sweat even as cold fear sweeps across me.

 Adrenaline courses through my body and my thoughts switch to survival mode.
 Though no direct communication has been established, somehow, telepathically perhaps, the people in the trees have made it known that their intent, this time, is not simply to frighten me back to a psych ward.
 This time, they intend to finish this game of cat and mouse once and for all.
 My anxiety level is already elevator-ing up, up, up, when I remember Patrick and my visiting mother and sister in the other room, on the other side of this locked door, completely oblivious to the danger that now surrounds all of us.
 Another message arrives, fully formed, in my brain: They intend to kill everyone in the house except me, knowing that by leaving me alive, and high on meth, I will surely be held accountable for their murders.
 Having this much of the drug in my system would render fully incredible any claims of innocence.
 This new information hits me hard and quick, cutting through the thick tweaker haze and eradicating any indecisiveness.